CarterQuickel/pogipedia/README.md

 Pogs Collection Manager

+**To see the official documentation, go into the Wiki folder and view the raw .docx.**

 Overview

 Pogs Collection Manager is a web app designed for tracking, organizing, and showcasing pog collections.
 Whether you’re a collector cataloging your pogs or a trader managing swaps, this app offers a simple, efficient way to manage your collection.